zwettemaan/CRDT_UXP/mddocs/UXPScriptSpeed.md

 I also tried it out with Photoshop.
 As far as I can tell, Photoshop UXPScript is not affected by this.

-Simply adding a _comment_ line like
+Current InDesign builds still slow down if I add a real top-level async declaration like

-`// async whatever`
+`async function dummy() {}`

 into the ‘main’ `.idjs` file makes my script way, way slower.

 A noticeable difference is a different redraw behavior while the script is executing.

-I suspect the InDesign internal UXP Scripting module performs some crude preliminary textual scan of the script source code before launching the script, and InDesign behaves differently depending on whether it found certain keyword patterns or not.
+I suspect the InDesign internal UXP Scripting module still performs some kind of preliminary inspection of the script source code before launching the script, and InDesign behaves differently depending on what async-related syntax it finds.

-The textual scan does not seem to care _where_ the patterns occur: e.g. in comments, or in strings or in actual source code.
+That inspection now appears to be more selective than I first found.

 The issue does not occur for anything that appears in a submodules (`require`).
 I am guessing the preliminary textual scan only inspects the ‘top level’ `.idjs` script.

-Because this textual scan does not account for patterns occurring in comments, I can simply add a dummy comment line with the right pattern and trigger the behavior, and make my script become much slower.
+The important update is that comments no longer seem to trigger the slow mode on their own.
+What still does trigger it is real async syntax in the top-level launcher.

 It took me a fair amount of time to figure this out, because the same behavior _also_ occurs when you run the script from the _Adobe UXP Developer Tools_.